It is one of those items that we have not stocked a lot of until recently.

 Too much or too little water will kill your plants.
 The idea is to keep the soil moist throughout, but not wet.
 Many container-grown plants need to be watered once or twice a day when it is very hot.
 A watering can is the easiest as it is simple to measure how much water you are adding.

-On the right is a simple way to make a two story Container garden.
+On the right is a simple way to make a two-story Container garden.
 Flipping upside-down a smaller pot to act as a base for the bowl planter is the best way to achieve this.
-Truly cheap and it makes a strong statement as a feature to a garden.
+Truly cheap and it makes a strong statement as a feature of a garden.